DON’T MISS

 The Protestant Reformation

-As part of their alliance with Bern, the city declared itself Protestant.
+As part of its alliance with Bern, the city declared itself Protestant.
 While this justified dissolving the position of bishop, it also alienated the Catholic cantons and even some of the city’s citizens.
 Many of the city’s citizens did not relate to the German-speaking canton of Bern, as well as the teachings of Martin Luther and Ulrich Zwingli.

 The city strengthened its alliance with the Protestant cantons of Bern and Zurich; however, it was repeatedly blocked from joining the Old Swiss Confederacy by the Catholic cantons.
-The House of Savoy tried once more to take the city in 1602, however, they were defeated, and the Genevan victory is still celebrated to this day.
+The House of Savoy tried once more to take the city in 1602, but they were defeated, and the Genevan victory is still celebrated to this day.

 Class struggles and annexation